 Using the Nautilus Lifeline

-All controls as well as the clasp that holds the lid in place are reasonably bulky, so they can be operated even with gloves on.
+All controls, as well as the clasp that holds the lid in place, are reasonably large, so they can be operated even with gloves on.

 In an emergency

 In case you need to call for help, you’ll have three options:

 - Press the green button to call your own ship on a predetermined channel

 - Press the orange button to call all ships within range on the emergency channel (typically channel 16)

 - Press the red “Distress” button to send out a distress signal with GPS location to all GPS enabled VHF radios within range (this function will only work once the MMSI number has been entered).

 Needless to say, I never tested the two latter options, as emergency calls aren’t something to be played around with.
 However, I did test radioing my boat and telling them my coordinates.